Dispersion

 In the field of optics, dispersion is shorthand for chromatic dispersion which refers to the way that light, under certain conditions, separates into its component wavelengths, enabling the colours corresponding with each wavelength to become visible to a human observer.

-• A familiar example of dispersion is when white light strikes raindrops and a rainbow of colours becomes visible to an observer.
+• Familiar examples of chromatic dispersion are when white light strikes a prism or raindrops and a rainbow of colours become visible to an observer.